Nico Minoru: Mystic Arcana

 Nico as Sister Grimm on the cover of the limited series, Mystic Arcana.
 Art by Marko Djurdjevic.

 In 2007, the magic-related crossover event Mystic Arcana fills the gap between Runaways #17 and #18, during Nico's brief time at Father Flanagan's Home for Unwanted Goth Kids.
 The story begins with Nico dressed in a Japanese school girl's outfit, stating that it's perhaps time to let go of the goth trend.
 She is soon talked into going to a nightclub with her friends, where she meets her parents' old rival Marie Laveau; Laveau seeks revenge on Nico's parents for stealing the Black Mirror, one of the four Cornerstones of Creation.
 After Laveau explains that she needs Nico's blood to activate the Black Mirror, Nico gives Leveau her blood, while also purging out the Staff of One.
 The two fight, and Nico easily wins.
 Nico attempts to bring back Alex Wilder using the Mirror, however the spell fails, the Mirror shatters and the last page of the Darkhold is revealed behind the glass.
 Laveau takes it and flees, while Nico accepts her place as an outcast with the Runaways.

-Artist Dave Sexton revealed Nico was one of the four magic characters chosen for the story arc because each character relates to some elemental themes: Magik represents air and logic, the Black Knight represents the Earth and tools, the Scarlet Witch represents water and emotions while Nico represented fire and wands.
-As Nico must deliver blood in order to produce her Staff, fire and sacrifice prove to be very similar to Tarot's Minor Arcana suit of "wands".
+Artist Dave Sexton revealed Nico was one of the four magic characters chosen for the story arc because each character relates to some elemental themes: Magik represents air and logic, the Black Knight represents the Earth and tools, the Scarlet Witch represents water and emotions, and Nico represents fire and wands.
+As Nico must deliver blood in order to produce her Staff, fire and sacrifice prove to be similar to Tarot's Minor Arcana suit of "wands".
 Although C.B.
 Cebulski wrote the Sister Grimm portion of Mystic Arcana, Runaways-creator Brian K. Vaughan lent some assistance.